tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 .. warning::

     ROPC Flow is deprecated.
-Estimated time of removing: end of Q1 2021.

 This flow should be used when interaction with the user is not possible.
+Additionally when using this flow you don't need individual clientId.
 To receive the JWT without user interaction, you must send following POST request.

 .. code-block:: sh